Releases - Software: July 13, 2016 - Web Version and Data: January 14, 2015 (view Revision History)

 - Eliminates problems for users who do not have permission to install software on their work computers.

-2012 Hematopoietic & Lymphoid Database and Manual - For cases diagnosed January 1, 2012 and later.
+Hematopoietic and Lymphoid Neoplasm Database and Coding Manual - For cases diagnosed January 1, 2010 and later.

 Stand-alone Version of the Database